-At the Center for Women, we help women build better lives for themselves, their families, and their communities.
-Through our informative educational programs, networking opportunities, and skill building workshops focused on personal and professional development, we offer a wide selection of special opportunities for women to learn, thrive, and succeed.
-In all that we do, we are committed to creating a network of women who are equipped have economic success and become leaders in their personal, professional, and community lives.
+At the Center for Women, we educate and advocate for all women in the Greater Charleston area so that they are empowered to achieve economic success and leadership in their professional and personal lives and communities.
 Our program focus areas include: Personal Empowerment Youth Empowerment Professional Development Entrepreneurship Education and Awareness Annual Women’s Conference Tell us what’s important to you and we can help you find your path.
 Learn.
 Thrive.
 Succeed.

 Lisa Dabney, Executive Director firstname.lastname@example.org 843-972-3055

 Melanie Frank, Executive Assistant & Board Liasion email@example.com 843-972-3052

 Angela Heissenbuttle, Bookkeeper firstname.lastname@example.org 843-972-3080

 We are so honored to have community members and volunteers serving on our board of directors and working to help ensure better lives for the women in our community.